Also Known As: M:i-2

 Robert Towne (yes, the author of The Most Perfect Screenplay Ever™, Chinatown)

 Mission: Impossible, a TV series created by Bruce Geller.

-When rogue IMF agent Sean Ambrose steals deadly virus Chimera and every sample of its cure, Bellerophon, his former colleague Ethan Hunt is assigned to get them back.
+When rogue IMF agent Sean Ambrose steals every sample of Bellerophon, the only cure to deadly man-made virus Chimera, his former colleague Ethan Hunt is assigned to get it back.
 His team includes Nyah Nordoff-Hall, Ambrose’s former lover, who Hunt must send undercover in the villain’s operation.
 Ambrose plans to blackmail Biocyte, the company behind Chimera, and potentially unleash the virus on the world — unless Hunt & co can destroy it first.

 Daredevil IMF agent Ethan Hunt is back, this time with floppy hair!
 Basically a one-man team, the film nonetheless nods to Mission: Impossible’s original team-based format by having him recruit thief Nyah Nordoff-Hall and his computer expert chum from the first film, Luther Stickell.
 There’s also pilot Billy Baird, but I’d completely forgotten about him until I looked up a plot summary.

 A former IMF agent gone bad, Sean Ambrose therefore has access to some of the same skills and tech as Hunt, like those (basically magic) masks.
 Not so fond of dangling from ventilation shafts, though.